-In non-technical terms, it will install on your computer just like a standard Windows 10 security patch.
+In non-technical terms, this update will install on your computer just like a standard Windows 10 security patch.
 The wait time between installing will be shorter, and so will the download size.

 According to Microsoft, only if you’re on an older version of Windows that pre-dates the May 2019 Update will you see and download it as a “new” release through Windows Update — just as it has worked the past.

-Some of these current bug fixes and changes include technical fixes for Windows containers hosts and also some fixes for laptop makers to reduce inking latency based on hardware.
+Some of these current bug fixes and changes include technical fixes for Windows containers hosts and some fixes for laptop makers to reduce inking latency based on hardware.
 For enterprises, there’s also a fix for key-rolling and key-rotation to enable the secure rolling of recovery passwords on Microsoft Azure Active Directory devices.

 Some new features coming in this version include more rounded corners in the user interface across the operating system, a more chat-based Cortana, security changes for Windows Hello, and new features for Virtual Desktops.